Internet DRAFT - draft-peng-p2psip-snmp

 3. Network Management Requirements

-SNMP usage SHOULD or MAY provide these functions and mechanisms as
+SNMP usage SHOULD or MAY provide the following functions and

 RELOAD Nodes.
 Such as setting node name, software version or other